Advertiser Disclosure

 A few more good ideas include the 3x weekly flights from Montreal to Istanbul on Turkish Airlines or from Montreal to Lisbon on TAP Air Portugal, as award availability on these flights is often easier to come by than the airlines’ Toronto or Vancouver services.

-And if you’d like to fly to Morocco, a one-way flight with Air Canada would cost 35,000 or 60,000 Aeroplan points in economy or business class, respectively – assuming no sky-high dynamic pricing.
+And if you’d like to fly to Morocco, a one-way flight with Air Canada would cost 35,000 or 60,000 Aeroplan points in economy or business class, respectively – assuming prices at the lower end of the dynamic pricing spectrum.

 Quebec residents can benefit from Air France flights to Quebec City and Montreal, as well as KLM flights to Montreal.